NRG Energy

 The Bottom Line

-For large commercial accounts, NRG’s business division offers enterprise-level solutions that their retail brands can’t match.
+Commercial customers: NRG’s business division offers enterprise-level services—custom PPAs, carbon offset bundling, integrated EV charging—that their retail brands can’t match.

 Good For